 - Craft glue

-For an extra shimmer effect sprinkle more glitter over the painted paper plates before setting aside to dry.
-Shake excess glitter off.
+- For an extra shimmer effect sprinkle more glitter over the painted paper plates before setting aside to dry.

-I think they turned out so cute and the girls absolutely love playing with them around the house.
-Unfortunately, my floor is mostly covered in glitter throughout the day.
+Our Arctic snow owl turned out so cute and the girls absolutely love playing with them around the house.

 What is your child’s favorite arctic animal?